soluling/I18N/Library/Angular/README.md

 registerLocaleData(ja, 'ja');
 ```

-The above code will ensure that the compiled application contains the locale date also for German and Japanese besides English.
+The above code will ensure that the compiled application contains the locale data also for German and Japanese besides English.
 All locale-dependent functions, such as date pipe, rely on the locale data.

-The final modification is to add a code that species the active locale of the application.
+The final modification is to add a code that specifies the active locale of the application.
 Angular uses the `LOCALE_ID` variable for that.
 By default, it is `en-US`.
 Let's add code to change that to match to the locale id of the resource we have loaded.

 ```typescript
 import { NgModule, LOCALE_ID } from '@angular/core';